The Best Things to See, Eat, and Do in Toronto

 What Else to Do

-Whether you’re an aficionado of art, music, food, and film, or are a vulture for unforgettable views, Toronto offers a score of ready-to-please activities:
+Whether you’re an aficionado of art, music, food, and film, or are a vulture for unforgettable views, “Canada’s Downtown” offers a score of ready-to-please activities.

 The Art Gallery of Ontario is one of the city’s premier venues to view distinguished art exhibitions; it’s one of the largest galleries in North America in both size and collection.
 And for film buffs, the Toronto International Film Festival (TIFF) is worth planning a trip around; for 40 years, it has been one of the top three film festivals in the world and presented the best in international and Canadian cinema.
 This year’s festival takes place September 7 to 17, although TIFF-sponsored talks, exhibitions, and parties are held year-round at the TIFF Bell Lightbox in the heart of Toronto’s entertainment district.